xwmx/bindle/README.md

 This will `git add` the changed files and do a `git commit`.
 See `bindle help commit` for more information.

+To list all tracked files:

+    bindle list tracked

 If you want to stop tracking a dotfile or directory, run `bindle untrack`: